shivakumarvardhamana/csvserver-solution/solution/README.md

      docker logs csvserver

-   2024/08/10 17:44:59 error while reading the file "/csvserver/inputdata": open /csvserver/inputdata: no such file or directory
+   output:  2024/08/10 17:44:59 error while reading the file "/csvserver/inputdata": open /csvserver/inputdata: no such file or directory

 Generating the Required File: